eduardozago/daily-diet-api/readme.md

 - **Record a meal**: User can record a meal using the following fields:
     - Name
     - Description
-    - In or out diet
+    - In or out of diet
 - **Update meal**: User may update your meals.
 - **Delete meal**: User may delete your meals.
 - **List all meals**: User may list all of your meals.
+- **Get a specific meal**: User may get a specific meal.
+- **Get user metrics**:
+    - Amount of meals
+    - Amount of meals in the diet
+    - Amount of meals out the diet
+    - The best meal sequence in the diet

 ### Usage